w-joy5015/Poker/README.md

 ## Setup

-To start a game on your local device, Fork and clone the respository to your local computer and then open the terminal.
+To start the app on your local device, fork and clone the respository to your local computer and then open the terminal.
 Run `npm install` to install package dependancies.
 Then run `npm run start` to start the server.
 You will see it say in the terminal `listening on port 8080`, indicating that you can navigate to `localhost:8080` to see the app running on your local computer.

 ## Testing